 The intractable poverty of Kolkata—which reverted to the Bengali spelling of its name in 2001—may be the stuff of legend but the former Indian capital's heritage as a center of arts and literature is under-reported.

 Kolkata is a cosmopolitan city and its sheer size may intimidate the first time visitor.
-It is a very safe city though with the only recurring crime-related problem the drug dealers of Sudder Street, who tend to keep to themselves anyway.
+It is a very safe city though with the only recurring crime-related problem are the drug dealers of Sudder Street, who tend to keep to themselves anyway.
 Public transportation around the city is excellent but visitors on a tight schedule may want to narrow their Kolkata trip down to just one or two key districts.

-There are hundreds of grand buildings built by the British Raj in Kolkata, since it was the capital of India during the British years and everything from a semi-replica of St Paul's Cathedral was built here to celebrate and emulate the style and power of London.
+There are hundreds of grand buildings built by the British Raj in Kolkata.
+Since it was the capital of India during the British years and everything from a semi-replica of St Paul's Cathedral was built here to celebrate and emulate the style and power of London.
 The so-called ‘City of Joy' is a bounty of grand colonial architecture and the Ministry of Tourism provides a comprehensive Kolkata guide.

 Despite being one of India's largest cities, Chennai enjoys a slower pace of life compared to others.
 However, there are plenty of entertainment outlets for both locals and visitors alike.